 Interestingly, I’ve used the term ‘UK metric system’ throughout this blog.
 I did this to keep things simple.
 However, the metric system actually comes from France.

 The metre (or meter, for those in the US) is the basis for the metric system.
 One metre is equal to one ten-millionth of the shortest distance from the North Pole to the Equator, measured along the meridian passing through Paris, France.
 Nowadays though, there’s a far more technically accurate definition involving wavelengths but I think the original one is far more fun.

-Please print off, laminate and use the pdf tables to make your life easier.
+Please print off, laminate and use the pdf tables (Resource #1) in my free resource library to make your life easier.
+(Get the password to the library in the form at the bottom of this post.)
 No more frantic Googling…

 Which units of measurement do you use?
 Have you experimented with mixing and matching conversion units?
 What happened?
 Do you cook without using measurements?
 How do you do it?
 Are there any other differences worth mentioning?

 FREE COOKING WEIGHTS & MEASUREMENTS CONVERSION TABLES